Norwegian Air summons Boeing for 787 reliability talks

 But the program has been troubled by delays in getting the planes into service and setbacks including the temporary grounding of all planes because of overheating batteries.

-Rival Airbus EAD.PA has also been hit by a series of glitches including wing cracks on its A380 superjumbo.
+Rival Airbus EAD.PA has also suffered a series of glitches including wing cracks on its A380 superjumbo, but industry experts say the latest generation of aircraft including the 787 and future Airbus A350 claim cheaper and easier maintenance.